shivshankardayal/full-website/books/dsa/source/ls.rst

    \node [label={[align=center, yshift=-1.5cm]$temp->next$ is assigned
    $*head.$}] (F) {};

-.. tikz:: Insertion at beginning a singly linked list.
+.. tikz:: Insertion at beginning of a singly linked list.
    :libs: calc

    \node at(-2, 0) [rectangle, draw] (A) {20};